rileysmindcom/Assignments-CISC-191/Assignment 5-6.2.md

 ## My Lab Objective

 The objective of this lab is to explain how derived classes can inherit data, and methods from a base class.
 General Course data involves with a course number, and title all stored into lab Course class.
 By combining details with the instructor name, location, class time, and the derived class called *OfferedCourse* to expand that course.
-To keep everything assigned, and print data to the application creating objects to both course, and OfferedCourse.
+To keep everything assigned, and print data to the application creating objects to both Course, and OfferedCourse.

 ## This is my Assignment 5-6.2 Code